---

 * **Enable session replay (experimental)** (`AttachSessionReplay`, default `False`) — Master toggle for the feature.

 * **Replay duration (ms)** (`SessionReplayDurationMs`, default `5000`, range `1000`–`60000`) — The requested length of the retroactive replay window.
-On Windows, Linux, and macOS this is the rolling clip length kept on disk for crash attachment; on Xbox it's the requested length of the OS-captured clip (which may be shorter if not enough frames are buffered).
+On Windows, Linux, macOS, and iOS this is the rolling clip length kept on disk for crash attachment; on Xbox it's the requested length of the OS-captured clip (which may be shorter if not enough frames are buffered).
 This value is ignored on Android, where the underlying SDK determines the duration.

 * **Fragment duration (seconds)** (`FragmentSeconds`, default `0.5`, range `0.1`–`2.0`) — Length of each video fragment.
 Shorter values reduce the worst-case amount of footage lost at crash time, but increase keyframe frequency and lower compression efficiency.